1:1 Coaching with Jes Diverges

 My experience practicing self-love is backed up by:

-I’ve compiled everything I know about radical self-love into my 8-week individual coaching program, made for auDHDers by an auDHDer.
+I’ve compiled everything I know about radical self-love into my individual coaching program.

 The Structure: